-(1) Bicycle parking located outside a building shall be located within a convenient distance of, and be clearly visible from, the primary building entrance.
-In no event shall bicycle parking be located more than 50 feet from the primary building entrance, as measured along a direct pedestrian access route.

-(2) Where bicycle parking cannot be located outside a building, it may be located inside a building within a convenient distance of, and accessible from, the primary building entrance.

-(b) Access.
-Bicycle parking areas shall have direct and accessible access to the public right-of-way and the primary building entrance that is free of obstructions and any barriers, such as curbs or stairs, which would require users to lift their bikes in order to access the bicycle parking area.

-(c) Dimensions.
-Except as provided in subsection (f) of this section, bicycle parking areas shall meet the following dimension requirements:

-- (1) Bicycle parking spaces.
+- (1) Bicycle parking located outside a building shall be located within a convenient distance of, and be clearly visible from, the primary building entrance.
+In no event shall bicycle parking be located more than 50 feet from the primary building entrance, as measured along a direct pedestrian access route. - (2) Where bicycle parking cannot be located outside a building, it may be located inside a building within a convenient distance of, and accessible from, the primary building entrance. - (b) Access.
+Bicycle parking areas shall have direct and accessible access to the public right-of-way and the primary building entrance that is free of obstructions and any barriers, such as curbs or stairs, which would require users to lift their bikes in order to access the bicycle parking area. - (c) Dimensions.
+Except as provided in subsection (f) of this section, bicycle parking areas shall meet the following dimension requirements: - (1) Bicycle parking spaces.
 Bicycle parking spaces shall be a minimum of six feet in length and two feet in width with the bicycle rack centered along the long edge of the bicycle parking space.
 Bicycle parking space width may be reduced, however, to a minimum of three feet between racks where the racks are located side-by-side. - (2) Access aisles.
-Bicycle parking spaces shall be served by a minimum four-footwide access aisle.
-Access aisles serving bicycle parking spaces may be located within the public right-of-way.

-(d) Surfacing.
-Where bicycle parking is located outside a building, the bicycle parking area shall consist of a hard surface material, such as concrete, asphalt pavement, pavers, or similar material, meeting the Public Works Design Standards.

-(e) Bicycle racks.
+Bicycle parking spaces shall be served by a minimum four-foot-wide access aisle.
+Access aisles serving bicycle parking spaces may be located within the public right-of-way. - (d) Surfacing.
+Where bicycle parking is located outside a building, the bicycle parking area shall consist of a hard surface material, such as concrete, asphalt pavement, pavers, or similar material, meeting the Public Works Design Standards. - (e) Bicycle racks.
 Where bicycle parking is provided in racks, the racks may be floor, wall, or ceiling racks.
-Bicycle racks shall meet the following standards.

-- (1) Racks must support the bicycle frame in a stable position, in two or more places a minimum of six inches horizontally apart, without damage to wheels, frame, or components. - (2) Racks must allow the bicycle frame and at least one wheel to be locked to the rack with a high security, U-shaped shackle lock; - (3) Racks shall be of a material that resists cutting, rusting, and bending or deformation; and - (4) Racks shall be securely anchored. - (5) Examples of types of bicycle racks that do, and do not, meet these standards are shown in Figure 806-10.
+Bicycle racks shall meet the following standards. - (1) Racks must support the bicycle frame in a stable position, in two or more places a minimum of six inches horizontally apart, without damage to wheels, frame, or components. - (2) Racks must allow the bicycle frame and at least one wheel to be locked to the rack with a high security, U-shaped shackle lock; - (3) Racks shall be of a material that resists cutting, rusting, and bending or deformation; and - (4) Racks shall be securely anchored. - (5) Examples of types of bicycle racks that do, and do not, meet these standards are shown in Figure 806-10.

 The site plan shows five individual bicycle parking pads, each with three staple racks, which provide two bicycle parking spaces each, for a total of thirty bicycle parking spaces.
-The site plan provided for the December 22, 2021 hearing showed required bicycle parking spaces between buildings 20 and 21 to be in a location that was further than 50 feet from a primary building entrance, and therefore not in compliance with the bicycle parking location standards in SRC 806.060(a)(1).
-However, the Applicant's updated site plan shifted the location of the bicycle parking space near Building 21 in a location within 50 feet of a primary building entrance consistent with the standards in SRC 806.060(a)(1).
-As a result, The Hearings Officer finds the standards in SRC 806.060 are met.
+The applicant's updated site plan dated January 26, 2022 indicates that the location of all required bicycle parking spaces are within 50 feet of a primary building entrance consistent with the standards in SRC 806.060(a)(1).